Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 The Action tab provides an editable default recommendation plan — physicians modify based on patient context, with a dedicated Note area for clinical annotations.

-Gen-Decoder and Epi-Insight provide diagnostic analysis — identifying genetic risks and biological aging status.
-Longevity medicine, however, requires prescriptive guidance: which risks demand immediate intervention, what specific actions optimize an individual's healthspan, and how should interventions be prioritized and monitored.
+Gen-Decoder and Epi-Insight provide diagnostic analysis.
+They identify genetic risks and biological aging status.
+Diagnosis, however, is not decision.
+Longevity medicine requires prescriptive guidance: which risks demand immediate intervention, what actions optimize healthspan, how interventions should be prioritized and monitored.

 Four architectural principles: